debuggingg/debuggingg.github.io/_posts/2024-09-05-spring24-mybatis-test.md

 This configuration sets up a Spring test environment and tests if a `DataSource` object can be obtained and a database connection can be established.

 #### StudentServiceTest.java
-Here's the English translation of your Java code:

 ```java
 package xyz.itwill.spring;